Mark Twain Boyhood Home & Museum: Events

 The museum sponsors many events throughout the year including children's events.
 Their educational outreach programs include teacher workshops, young author workshops, writers workshops, scholarly conferences, and a creative teaching award.
 On May 15, 2012, to commemorate the 100th anniversary of the museum, a spokesperson announced the establishment of the "Mark Twain Lifetime Achievement Award" with Hal Holbrook named as the first recipient.

 In 2011 the museum released Mark Twain: Words & Music, a double-CD benefit telling Twain's life in spoken word and song.
 The project was produced by Grammy award-winner Carl Jackson and released on Mailboat Records.
 It features Jimmy Buffett as Huckleberry Finn, Garrison Keillor as narrator, Clint Eastwood as Mark Twain, and Angela Lovell as Susy Clemens.
 Singers include Emmylou Harris, Doyle Lawson & Quicksilver, Rhonda Vincent, Bradley Walker, Carl Jackson, The Church Sisters, Sheryl Crow, Brad Paisley, Marty Raybon, Val Storey, Vince Gill, Joe Diffie, and Ricky Skaggs.
 Cindy Lovell, the executive director of the museum at that time, wrote the narrative, and several new songs were written for the project.

 In the summer, the museum is the destination of thousands of visitors.
-The town of Hannibal celebrate National Tom Sawyer Days over the 4th of July each year complete with whitewashing and frog jumping contests.
+The town of Hannibal celebrates National Tom Sawyer Days over the 4th of July each year complete with whitewashing and frog jumping contests.
 The boyhood home is a focal point in these events.